 Marketing Master - Author - Blogger - Dad

-Jim Joseph is the chief integrated marketing officer and president of the Americas for New York-based communications agency Cohn & Wolfe, part of the media company WPP Group PLC.
+Jim Joseph is worldwide president for New York-based communications agency Cohn & Wolfe, part of the media company WPP Group PLC.
 He is the award-winning author of The Experience Effect series, teaches marketing at New York University, and is on the board of directors for the number one branding school in the country, The VCU Brandcenter.
 Joseph's new book, , chronicles his unique journey as a father during a unique time in our cultural evolution.
 Out and About Dad

 You can start your own business and still make the work about others.

 Computers gave the Patriots just a 0.2 percent chance of winning in the third quarter of Super Bowl LI, but they pulled off the comeback by staying engaged mentally.

 It's just not the right climate for this type of stunt tactic anymore.
 So how do you get creative while still staying truthful?

 The animals of the Chinese lunar calendar embody all the traits we want, and the ones we struggle with.

 The fewer words required to explain your goal, the likelier you are to achieve it.

 No first impression is more important than the one you make on the people you will work with.